Sharing Access with Carers and Family

 There is a small button on the side of the device, which when held, will trigger an outgoing call.

-This number is solely assigned to the outgoing call button, so can be the same as - or different - to the other carer alert numbers.
-In total then, five different numbers can be set overall.
+This number is solely assigned to the outgoing call button, and can be the same as - or different - to the other carer alert numbers.
+In total then, up to five different numbers can be set overall.

 If no number is set, then no outgoing call will be made (which some customers find useful, if the wearer tends to fidget!)